riverbed/steelscript-appfwk/docs/tutorial.rst

 the amount information to deal with when filling criteria.
 It can also cache the device connection and thus reduce network latency for future reporting runs.

-In order to be able to use 'Device' functionality in appfwk plugin, the first step is to write a corresponding deivce class which can be used as the main interface to interact with the appliance, handling initialization, setup, and communication.
+In order to be able to use 'Device' functionality in the App Framework plugin, the first step is to write a corresponding device class which can be used as the main interface to interact with the appliance, handling initialization, setup, and communication.
 One example is the `NetProfiler <https://support.riverbed.com/apis/steelscript/netprofiler/netprofiler.html#netprofiler-objects>`_ class.
-The second step involves modifying appfwk/devices/<plugin>_device.py to instantiate the defined appliance class.
+The second step involves modifying ``appfwk/devices/<plugin>_device.py`` to instantiate the defined appliance class.
 In the case of NetProfiler, the code is shown as below.

 .. code-block:: python

     from steelscript.netprofiler.core.netprofiler import NetProfiler

     def new_device_instance(*args, **kwargs):
         # Used by DeviceManager to create a NetProfiler instance
         return NetProfiler(*args, **kwargs)